 OK, everybody, let’s talk a little bit about Lycopodium.
 Here’s what Catherine Coulter says in her Portraits Of Homeopathic Medicines: First of all, she says that Lycopodiums have high-domed foreheads and deep lines on their forehead from worry.
-Look at this picture of Hank Hill!
+Look at the above picture of Hank Hill!
 I rest my case!

 What else?
 When you think of Lycopodium, here are the words that should come to your mind: cool, diplomatic, composed, detached, unemotional, polite, reserved, restrained, temperate, distant, confident, pleasant, clean-cut, measured, moderate, self-assured, self-possessed, gracious, dignified, suave.
 They are not the passionate types that will go off on a rant, like Sulphur and Lachesis.
 They are measured and even-handed like a lawyer, judge, politician, a psychiatrist, a rabbi… Masters of evasion, deflection, changing the subject, parsing of words, doesn’t admit to being mistaken, needs to be respected by all, tries to avoid arguments, unpleasantness, discord; desires flattery, lives for flattery, will happily accept flattery he doesn’t deserve; wants and needs to maintain a good image; he knows best (in his opinion) and wants others to defer to him; the longer you’re in a relationship with Lycopodium, the more arrogant and haughty he becomes; in the beginning, he’s genial, witty and charming.